jpabadir/pace-c/documentation/known-bugs.md

 March update:
 [JP]
 - There is an infinite loop somewhere in the code, and it fills the DB with info and crashes the front-end.
+It adds hundreds of times the same email address to the pendingMentors field of the DB.